Community Energy Birmingham is a Society for Community Benefit

 CEB is owned by its members on a one member-one-vote principle and is a member of Co-operatives UK, as it accords with the internationally recognised Co-operative principles.

-We are governed by The Rules of a Community Benefit Society, which you can read below.
+We are governed by The Rules of a Community Benefit Society, which you can read and/or download below.